Factbox: News and quotes from Julian Assange's extradition hearing

 Below are the other main developments and quotes from the hearing.

+However, after his lawyers said it was unfair Assange could not sit with his legal team, and the lawyer for the U.S. government also said he would be largely supportive of the move, the judge said she would hear an application for Assange to sit with his lawyers on Thursday morning.

+“There are two microphones in here.
+There are a number of unnamed embassy officials here,” Assange said.

-** Judge Vanessa Baraitser said they had become aware that someone has taken a photograph in the courtroom this week.
+* Judge Baraitser said earlier they had become aware that someone has taken a photograph in the courtroom this week.
 She said that if anyone is found taking or trying to take a photo they will be considered in contempt of court and will be dealt with accordingly.

-“I want to make it absolutely clear that it is a criminal offense to attempt to take a photograph ... in any court,” she added.
+“I want to make it absolutely clear that it is a criminal offence to attempt to take a photograph ... in any court,” she added.

 “It is an essential protection, which the U.S. puts in every single one of its extradition treaties,” Fitzgerald told the court.
 He said it was also illegal under the European Court of Human Rights and UK domestic law.

 He added it was a “virtually universal” legal principle that non-violent people should not be extradited for political offences.
-“If it is not a terrorist case, a violent offense, you should not be extradited for a political offense,” he said
+“If it is not a terrorist case, a violent offence, you should not be extradited for a political offence,” he said

 Fitzgerald added that the Wikileaks founder was on some medication, so may need regular breaks.